kenaniah/activerecord-querify/README.md

 X-Total-Results: 291
 ```

-As using `:page_total_stats` runs a count query, it is recommended to add it to the first request only.
+As using `?page_total_stats` runs a count query, it is recommended to add it to the first request only.

 ### Config Options / Preventing Abuse

-To ensure that clients do not abuse the `:per_page` URL param, we provide the following configuration options for pagination:
+To ensure that clients do not abuse the `?per_page` URL param, we provide the following configuration options for pagination:

 | Config Option | Default Value | Description |
 |---------------|---------|-------------|